turingschool/launch-curriculum/module3/lessons/Week2/FeatureTesting.md

 <section class="note">
     <p>In this section, we are going to write a test for the following user story:</p>
     <span style="white-space: pre-line">As a user
-    When I visith the home page
+    When I visit the home page
     Then I see the message "Welcome"</span>
 </section>

-1. Update the `UnitTest1.cs` class to be `HomeControllerTests`
+1. Update the `UnitTest1` class to be `HomeControllerTests` (make sure you also re-name the file!)
 2. Update the file to match the code below:

 ```c#